Nlaka'pamux

 The Nlakaʼpamux or Nlakapamuk (/ɪŋkləˈkæpmə/ ing-klə-KAP-mə; [nɬeʔképmx]), also previously known as the Thompson, Thompson River Salish, Thompson Salish, Thompson River Indians or Thompson River people, and historically as the Klackarpun, Haukamaugh, Knife Indians, and Couteau Indians, are an Indigenous First Nations people of the Interior Salish language group in southern British Columbia.
 Their traditional territory includes parts of the North Cascades region of Washington.

 Other names

 Frontier-era histories and maps transliterate the name Nlakaʼpamux as Hakamaugh or Klackarpun; they were also known as the Kootomin, or Couteau (Knife). or Knife Indians.
 In the dialect of the Thompson language used by the Ashcroft Indian Band, the variant Nlʼakapxm is used.

 The Nlakaʼpamux of the Nicola Valley, who are all in the Nicola Tribal Association reserves refer to themselves as Scwʼexmx and speak a different dialect of the Thompson language.
 Together with the Spaxomin people, a branch of the Okanagan people (Syilx) who live in the upper Nicola valley and also belong to the Nicola Tribal Association, they are collectively known as the Nicola people, or Nicolas.

 Ethnobotany

-Blueberries (Vaccinium myrtilloides) are traditionally used by them in pies.
+Blueberries (Vaccinium myrtilloides) are traditionally used by the Nlakaʼpamux in pies.
 They have used the leaves of sedge (Carex) as brushes for cleaning and also as forage for their livestock.